wp-plugins/xrandomizer/readme.md

 == Description ==

 XRandomizer displays content in random order.
-Content can be HTML or MarkDown markup, PHP or JS code, even some plain text.
+Content can be HTML or MarkDown markup, PHP or JS code, even  plain text.

 Admin interface is as simple as possible and you'll get used to it in a couple of minutes.